 This program provides both permanent housing support services and transitional housing for individuals with psychiatric disabilities who are homeless or at risk of becoming homeless.
-The MHSA permanent housing sites include: Signature at Fairfield and Heritage Commons in Dixon, as well as numerous apartment complexes in Solano County.
+The MHSA permanent housing sites include Signature at Fairfield, Heritage Commons in Dixon, and numerous apartment complexes in Solano County.
 Transitional housing is provided through the Gateway program.